 Send leads to Mailchimp

 Congrats, you’ve now connected your Mailchimp account with Leadpages!
-To start sending leads to Mailchimp, open the integration settings for your page, site, pop-up, trigger link, or opt-in text, and select the audience where you’d like contacts to end up.
+To start sending leads to Mailchimp, open the integration settings for your page, site, pop-up, or alert bar, and select the audience where you’d like contacts to end up.